BRUTALISM/BRU-9/README.md

 Copyright © 2016 BRUTALISM

-Distributed under the GPLv3 license.
+Distributed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 See LICENSE for details.